Pendu/Advanced-Retreival-and-Re-ranking/ANMI_comparision.md

 ## 3.1 zELO background

-ezELO uses ELO scoring for document ranking evaluation or label refinement.
+zELO uses ELO scoring for document ranking evaluation or label refinement.
 It focuses on **post-processing relevance estimation**, not training-time embedding shaping.

 ## 3.2 Key differences